South India’s Golden Chariot luxury train

 Dining on the Golden Chariot

 Presentation of the food is consistently of a high standard throughout the week-long journey.
 Desserts, with their glazed fruits and decorative strips of chocolate, stand out as being especially artistic.
 Yet the colour combinations of the Indian dishes, served as part of the traditional thalis (literally ‘plates’), are as noteworthy as their aromatic flavours.
-Even the shepherd’s pie – traditionally a no-nonsense blend of minced meat and mashed potato – is served to look aesthetically attractive and appetizing.
+Even the shepherd’s pie – traditionally a no-nonsense blend of minced meat and mashed potato – is served to look aesthetically attractive and appetising.

 Golden Chariot luxury train

 After a good dinner, what is there left to do but retire to the bar for a nightcap?
 That’s precisely what many of the passengers do.
-They head to the lounge bar, situated in Madira, the carriage named after the nectar of the gods, to chat and unwind with a drink.
+They head to the lounge bar in Madira, the carriage named after the nectar of the gods, to chat and unwind with a drink.

 Knowing that you are trundling towards the next attraction while conversing over a drink, and can effortlessly retire to a comfortable bed, helps take the stress out of travel.
 That’s one of the chief attractions of travelling on the Golden Chariot.